 Grosspeter Tower’s height and architecture makes it one of the city’s most striking buildings.
 Its shape comes from the concept of two interlocking volumes, which present themselves in a different form from every angle.
 The project provides for mixed-use with offices and a hotel, according to the “core and shell” principle, with a basic fit-out and a tenant fir-out.
 Spacious lobby and reception are located at the ground floor.
 The hotel in the base area on floors 2 to 6 complements the offices optimally.
 Spaces of different sizes in the 22-story high-rise enable realizing diverse individual office concepts.

 The very stringent quality requirements in the building’s overall concept also result in an excellent eco-efficient footprint.
 A borehole heat exchanger array provides the heat-pump system and cooling unit with geothermal energy.
 Photovoltaic surfaces are integrated into the façade and on the roof.
-With his sober elegance, Grosspeter Tower is an example for the succesful symbiosis of solar technique and architecture.
+With his sober elegance, Grosspeter Tower is an example for the successful symbiosis of solar technique and architecture.

 PSP Swiss Property, Zurich